carpentries/community-engagement/glossary.md

 #### Policy

-guideline adopted by The Carpentries that informs the implementation of procedures, including but not limited to, finances, infrastructure, and programming; for more information on our policies, refer to [policies in The Carpentries handbook](https://docs.carpentries.org/topic_folders/policies/index.html)
+guideline adopted by The Carpentries that informs the implementation of procedures, including but not limited to, finances, infrastructure, and programming; for more information on our policies

 ## Q